 Content warning: This story discusses sexual assault.

 In court documents filed Dec.
 8 and obtained by E!
-News, plaintiff Shannon "Shay" Ruth, who has autism and cerebral palsy, sued Carter for sexual battery and intentional and negligent infliction of emotional distress.
-In the lawsuit, Ruth, who was 17 at the time, alleged that Carter invited her onto his tour bus after meeting him in the autograph line at a Feb.
-2001 Backstreet Boys concert.
+News, plaintiff Shannon "Shay" Ruth, who has autism and cerebral palsy, said that she attended a Backstreet Boys concert in February 2001 when she was 17 years old.
+After waiting in the autograph line, Ruth alleged that Carter invited her to join him on his tour bus.

-Carter's attorney added that "no one should be fooled by a press stunt orchestrated by an opportunistic lawyer—there is nothing to this claim whatsoever, which we have no doubt the courts will quickly realize."
+Carter's attorney added, "No one should be fooled by a press stunt orchestrated by an opportunistic lawyer – there is nothing to this claim whatsoever, which we have no doubt the courts will quickly realize."